RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Merged with Asus GPL 376_3626.
 This new code includes a lot of changes related to USB modem support.
+  - NEW: IPv6 handling based on dnsmasq + odhcp6c.
+This new
+         code which has been developped by Asus these past few months but kept disabled so far has been enabled.
+         Initial tests show much better reliability with different ISPs.
   - NEW: Added IPv6 support to DNSFilter (currently only Yandex has IPv6 servers).
 Note that unlike IPv4 filtering, we cannot automatically NAT queries